-Golog Jigme Gyatso is the most significant Tibetan activist to reach the West since the Tibetan Uprising in 2008.
-His resistance, persecution, torture and escape in Chinese-occupied Tibet is both a remarkable personal story and a deep insight into Tibet under Chinese rule.
+Golog Jigme Gyatso is one of the most significant Tibetan activists to flee their homeland and seek asylum in the West since the Tibetan Uprising in 2008.
+His resistance, persecution, torture, and escape from Chinese-occupied Tibet is both a remarkable personal story and a deep insight into Tibet under Chinese rule.

-He was arrested again in 2009 for allegedly sharing information with the outside world about the Tibetan Uprising in 2008 and then in 2012, jailed again on a charge of inciting Tibetan self-immolation protests.
-Believing that he was to be killed in hospital, he managed to escape from jail.
-While he was on the run, the authorities charged him with murder but their nationwide manhunt was a failure after Tibetans protected him for nearly two years.
+He was arrested in 2009 for allegedly sharing information with the outside world about the Tibetan Uprising in 2008, and then again in 2012 on a charge of inciting Tibetan self-immolation protests.
+Believing that he was going to be killed in prison, he managed to escape from jail.
+While he was on the run, the authorities falsely charged him with murder to spark a nationwide manhunt.
+However, their efforts failed after many brave Tibetans protected the filmmaker for nearly two years.

-Golog Jigme has continued his activism for Tibet since reaching exile.
+Golog Jigme has continued his activism for Tibet since reaching exile, becoming one of the most vocal Tibetan activists in the world.
 In Switzerland, he has given testimony to the United Nations Human Rights Council.
-At a demonstration in Lausanne, where Beijing's Olympic bid committee was presenting at the International Olympics Committee he said:
+At a demonstration in Lausanne, where Beijing’s Olympic bid committee was presenting at the International Olympics Committee he said: